arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 <div class = "care">
 <b style="color: rgb(var(--color-highlight));">A little encouragement...</b><br>

 You may be wondering exactly when you should use functions vs. methods, and that can be a tricky question to answer!
 It depends on whether the thing you want to do was written as a function or a method, and even folks with a lot of Python experience can forget and need to look things up!
-A good approach is to use your favorite search engine to search for the task you want to do combined with "Python".
-For example, if you want to figure out how to make a string completely lower case, you might search "make string lower case in Python".
+A good approach is to use your favorite search engine to search for the task you want to do combined with "Python."
+For example, if you want to figure out how to make a string completely lower case, you might search "make string lower case in Python."
 That will lead you to the string method `.lower()`.

 </div>